-The greatest challenge for some businesses is figuring out how to connect with their customers on a level that creates lasting impressions and opens the door for continuous engagement and unique selling opportunities.
-Wouldn’t it be great if you could find what message works and then use it over and over instead of starting from scratch each time?
-Create a memorable experience for your customers by understanding how they relate to your brand.
+The greatest challenge for some businesses is figuring out how to connect with their customers.
+They’re always on the hunt for a relationship that creates lasting impressions and opens the door for continuous engagement and unique selling opportunities.
+Wouldn’t it be great if you could find what message works and then use it over and over, rather than start from scratch each time?
+Offer your customers a memorable experience by understanding how they relate to your brand.
 By utilizing CRM, or customer relationship management, you can then begin increasing interaction by building campaigns that promote customer retention through personalized messaging and positive experiences.

-The first step to a successful CRM program is a deep dive into your customer data to identify customer shopping behavior and segment them according to their commonalities.
-Then, engage them with content specifically tailored to their interests, behaviors and trends.
-CRM takes out all guesswork and helps you only focus on those campaigns that were the best performing.
+The first step to a successful CRM program is a deep dive into your customer data to identify customer shopping behavior.
+Next, you’ll segment them according to their commonalities, and engage them with content specifically tailored to their interests, behaviors, and trends.
+CRM takes out all guesswork, letting you keep the focus only on those campaigns that perform the best.

 The Importance of Experience in CRM

 According to a Salesforce survey, 84% of respondents ranked the importance of experience at the same level as the quality of products or services.
 Whether you are marketing to new or existing customers, people go wherever the best experiences take them.

 Have you ever had a great waiter that remembers your personal preferences, learns your tastes, and recommends a new menu item that fits your liking?
 Now, that’s a great experience!

 A positive experience could mean anything from discounts on items you know they frequently purchase, reminders to reorder, or even just a thank you or birthday card for being a loyal customer.
 You’re more likely to gain their loyalty by showing them you care about who they are as a consumer, rather than just being one.